‘Saaho’ movie review: Lots of empty talk and pointless swagger

 He cannot stop his eyes from moving up and down her frame, just as she cannot help losing her heart to him.
 In this stubbornly primitive movie, where men run the show and women take the places assigned to them, Amritha follows Ashok’s lead and tries to affect something called love for her eternally smug paramour.

 The incoherent screenplay, which revolves around a device that can open a vault containing lakhs of crores, draws links between Ashok and Roy and Mumbai and Waaji.
-Thrown into the mix are tuneless songs featuring underclad, gyrating women, a scuffle in a chawl containing humans, a python and a leopard, the erasure of a computer-generated tower from Waaji’s horizon, and a battle in a desert town where a dust storm conveniently conceals the unimaginative action.
+Thrown into the mix are tuneless songs featuring underclad, gyrating women, a scuffle in a chawl containing humans, a python and a panther, the erasure of a computer-generated tower from Waaji’s horizon, and a battle in a desert town where a dust storm conveniently conceals the unimaginative action.

 The promises never stop even as the 179-minute movie crumbles under the weight of its ambitions.
 I will inflict great pain on you, Chunky Pandey’s Devraj warns Ashok, but like the rest of Saaho, this turns out to be yet another instance of empty talk and pointless swagger.